Coiny55/Waynehacks/README.md

 * Kenyon Taylor: Coiny55

 # Instructions:
-Most of the code should be in the main branch.
+* Most of the code should be in the main branch.
-Just clone the github repository and run it from test.html as the home page
+* Clone the github repository and run it from test.html as the home page